jcarley/cli/Docs.md

 -----END CERTIFICATE-----
 ```

 This command also requires you to specify the hostname that you are using the SSL certificate for in order to verify that the hostname matches what is in the chain.
 If it is a wildcard certificate, your hostname would be in the following format: `*.catalyze.io`.
 This command will verify a complete chain can be made from your certificate down through the intermediate certificates all the way to a root certificate that you have given or one found in your system.

 You can also use this command to verify self-signed certificates match a given private key.
 To do so, add the `-s` option which will skip verifying the certificate to root chain and just tell you if your certificate matches your private key.
-Here is a sample command
+Please note that the empty quotes are required for checking self signed certificates.
+This is the required parameter HOSTNAME which is ignored when checking self signed certificates.
+Here are some sample commands

 ```
 catalyze ssl verify ./catalyze.crt ./catalyze.key *.catalyze.io
+catalyze ssl verify ~/self-signed.crt ~/self-signed.key "" -s
 ```

 ## <a id="status"></a> status